Manja Rogan: WFC Olimpija Ljubljana, 2018–2023

 In 2018, Rogan returned to the domestic Slovenian Women’s League.
 On 11 March 2018, she made her WFC Olimpija Ljubljana debut.
 Rogan finished her league season, scoring the game-winning goal on 27 May 2018 against WFC Radomlje for a 0–1 aggregate victory.
 Her shot from outside the box earned her sixth major trophy and the second championship title for WFC Olimpija Ljubljana.
 Rogan made 12 appearances in all competitions, where she scored 7 goals, including 1 in Slovenian Cup.

 In the 2018–19 season, Rogan participated in the qualifying tournament of the 2018–19 UEFA Women's Champions League in August 2018.
 On 4 November 2018, she scored her 100th goal in the Slovenian Women’s League, and finished the game with her third season hat-trick in a 13–0 win against Ajdovščina.
 After the winter break, Rogan was named as Olimpija's captain.
 At the end of the 2018–19 season, Rogan finished as Slovenian Women’s League top scorer in the third place.
 On 19 May 2019, she was named in the Best 11 as a central midfielder of the 2018–19 season league.
 WFC Olimpija Ljubljana finished the championship, claiming runner-up.
 Rogan made 25 appearances in all competitions, where she scored 30 goals, including 7 hat-tricks, and 1goal in Slovenian Cup.

 In the 2019–20 season, after winter break, WFC Olimpija Ljubljana named new head coach Milomir Kondić.
 Following the beginning of the COVID-19 pandemic in Europe, the 2019–20 season was suspended.
 In the first half of the season, Rogan made 13 appearances, scoring 13 goals, including 1 in Slovenian Cup.

 In the 2020–21 season, Rogan won 2021 the Slovenian Cup, first ever for WFC Olimpija Ljubljana.
-On 25 May 2021, she played the final against WFC Pomurje, and the game ended up a 1–1 draw.
+On 25 May 2021, she played the final against NK Mura, and the game ended up a 1–1 draw.
 The team won 5–3 after penalties, in which Rogan scored the game-winning fifth penalty, earning her sixth cup in the career.
 She lifted the historic Slovenian Cup trophy for WFC Olimpija Ljubljana.
 Three days before, Rogan played the last round of the championship.
-WFC Olimpija Ljubljana won the away derby against WFC Pomurje 0–2 on aggregate, and claimed runner-up.
+WFC Olimpija Ljubljana won the away derby against NK Mura 0–2 on aggregate, and claimed runner-up.
 Rogan made 19 appearances in all competitions, where she scored 13 goals, including 1 in Slovenian Cup.